 16 – Window Shopping, Forum Shops + Atlantis Shows

-There are several Large shopping Malls in Vegas, none Quite so spectacular as the Forum Shops, however.
+There are several large shopping Malls in Vegas, none Quite so spectacular as the Forum Shops, however.
 Themed around some of Rome’s most recognizable landmarks the Forum Ships takes you on a journey across the City, not the poxy Ruins of today but the City in its roman pomp!
-Well, that may be a bit Grandiose but the recreations of the Fountain of the Gods, Neptune Fountain, Fortuna Terrace, and the Trevi Fountain are all fun and interesting point of interest as you travel around these recreated Roman Streets.
+Well, that may be a bit Grandiose but the recreations of the Fountain of the Gods, Neptune Fountain, Fortuna Terrace, and the Trevi Fountain are all fun and interesting points of interest as you travel around these recreated Roman Streets.

 The Shopping Mall is a cavernous monstrosity of a place and you can easily spend several hours just wandering around taking in all the shops, bars, restaurants, and Sculptures that line this gigantic shopping behemoth.
 Then you may spend another hour or two trying to get out, it’s easy to get lost in there!

 Just about every brand imaginable has a presence and some real flagship stores are located here.
 It is a monument to American consumerism and a must-visit even if you have no intention of spending a dime!

 Find the Best Mall in Las Vegas for window Shopping here!